-- to our Commonwealth employees and contractors, to help us manage the program effectively - to the Auditor-General, Ombudsman or Privacy Commissioner - to the responsible Minister or Assistant Minister - to the Member of Parliament representing the Federal electorate where the project is located. - to a House or a Committee of the Australian Parliament.
+- to the Auditor-General, Ombudsman or Privacy Commissioner - to the responsible Minister or Assistant Minister - to the Member of Parliament representing the Federal electorate where the project is located. - to a House or a Committee of the Australian Parliament.

 We may also disclose confidential information if